-Sentinal Yew will grow to be about 12 feet tall at maturity, with a spread of 4 feet.
-It has a low canopy with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
+Flushing Yew will grow to be about 10 feet tall at maturity, with a spread of 24 inches.
+It has a low canopy, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 60 years or more.